 The purpose of the drug is to increase bone density by causing osteoblasts to ramp up bone production.
 While there are plenty of problems with this as a way to prevent fracture (starting with its ineffectiveness) this new study reveals that the drug creates even more problems after treatment is ended.

 “A study published this week in the JCI reports that the number of osteoblast precursor cells and their mature descendants increased in mice undergoing teriparatide treatment.
 When mice were withdrawn from teriparatide treatment, not only did osteoblast proliferation diminish, but the number of newly-formed fat cells, or adipocytes, increased… The findings also offer insights into possible drawbacks of teriparatide therapy, indicating that the long-term consequences of brief treatment periods could outweigh the benefits.”1

 This last line is particularly troubling, especially as it refers to a drug that many people were unwittingly talked into taking, and that has been shown to cause bone cancer (osteosarcoma) in laboratory rats, among other undesirable side effects.2 The newly discovered study results, which showed that cessation of treatment with Forteo causes an increase in fat cells and the degradation of the bone-building process, is clear proof that it does not address the root cause of bone loss (just like the rest of the osteoporosis drugs).
-This is the exact opposite of the Save Our Bones Program, which addresses the underlying causes of bone loss and provides a safe and natural means of improving bone quality and tensile strength.
+This is the exact opposite of the Osteoporosis Reversal Program, which addresses the underlying causes of bone loss and provides a safe and natural means of improving bone quality and tensile strength.

 Meat Consumption Is Down In US and UK